metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 Execution:
 ************************************************************************

 A dedicated workflow is embedded in RSP4ABM for database preprocessing.
 This workflow is to be run only one time for each set of PCR primer and reference database.
-It requires the pipeline to be properly setup (setup_ ) of a *config file*
+It requires the pipeline to be properly :ref:`setup`  of a *config file*

 Config file
 =======================================================================